mkuhles/dockerized-drupal-module/README.md

 This Project sets up an docker environment for module development.

+Before you start change `MODULES_NAME` in `.env`.
-Simply `docker compose up` and run `./init.sh` from within scripts/ folder.
+Afterwards run `./startover.sh` from within `scripts/` folder.

+While setup you'll be asked the drush setup questions, besides the module name.